-Where the use of a private vehicle for official business has been approved, the employee shall be paid a motor vehicle allowance of 6 3 cents per kilometre.
+Where the use of a private vehicle for official business has been approved, the employee shall be paid a motor vehicle allowance based on the IRD Tier 1 rates (currently 1.04cpk).

 F 6 APPOINTMENT EXPENSES

 A new employee who has previously been employed by another university in New Zealand shall be entitled to appointment expenses as provided by the employer.